Carob: Food

-Carob products consumed by humans come from the dried, sometimes roasted, pod, which has two main parts: the pulp accounts for 90% and the seeds 10% by weight.
+Carob products consumed by humans come from the dried (and sometimes roasted) pod, which has two main parts: the pulp accounts for 90% and the seeds 10% by weight.
 Carob pulp is sold either as flour or "chunks".
 The flour of the carob embryo (seed) can also be used for human and animal nutrition, but the seed is often separated before making carob powder.

 Carob pods are mildly sweet on their own (being roughly one third to one half sugar by dry weight), so they are used in powdered, chip or syrup form as an ingredient in cakes and cookies, sometimes as a substitute for chocolate in recipes because of the color, texture, and taste of carob.
-In Malta, a traditional sweet called karamelli tal-harrub and eaten during the Christian holidays of Lent and Good Friday is made from carob pods.
+In Malta, a traditional sweet called karamelli tal-harrub and eaten during the Christian holy days of Lent and Good Friday is made from carob pods.
 Dried carob fruit is traditionally eaten on the Jewish holiday of Tu Bishvat.

 Carob pods were used as famine food in the Mediterranean Basin, including the southern Atlantic coast of Portugal and the Atlantic northwestern Moroccan coast.
 In rabbinic literature, carob was regarded as a low-status food.
 One source advises that in times of scarcity, even a single kab of carobs should not be hoarded.
 Other rabbinic texts refer to carob as suitable for animal feed.